You and Everything Else

-You and Everything Else is a 2025 South Korean romance coming-of-age television series written by Song Hye-jin, directed by Jo Young-min, and starring Kim Go-eun, Park Ji-hyun, and Kim Gun-woo.
-It released on Netflix on September 12, 2025.
+You and Everything Else is a 2025 South Korean romance coming-of-age television series written by Song Hye-jin, directed by Jo Young-min, and starring Kim Go-eun and Park Ji-hyun.
+The series follows two lifelong friends as they confront envy, rivalry, and reconciliation when one of them faces a terminal illness.
+It was released on Netflix on September 12, 2025.